 Associate Provost for Academic Affairs

 Chris Johnson was appointed Associate Provost for Academic Affairs in September 2018.
-In this capacity, Johnson partners with Vice Chancellor and Provost Michele Wheatly and other Academic Affairs leaders to support key academic initiatives and advance the University’s vision and mission as outlined in the Academic Strategic Plan.
+In this capacity, Johnson partners with Vice Chancellor, Provost and Chief Academic Officer Gretchen Ritter and other Academic Affairs leaders to support key academic initiatives and advance the University’s vision and mission as outlined in the Academic Strategic Plan.
 A professor in the Department of Civil and Environmental Engineering, he also served as interim director of the Renee Crown University Honors Program from July 2016 to June 2018.